-Students will be provided with inpatient clinical experiences at hospitals and medical centers and outpatient experiences at hospital-based clinics, free-standing clinics, and physicians' offices.
-The availability of elective opportunities will maximize career options and enrich undergraduate medical education.
+Students will be provided inpatient clinical experiences at hospitals and medical centers and outpatient experiences at hospital-based clinics, free-standing clinics, and physicians' offices.
+The availability of elective opportunities will enrich undergraduate medical education.

 This concentrated clinical training will be initiated in the third year.
 During the third and fourth years, students will be required to successfully complete their clinical clerkships.
 Each of these clerkships is defined as one clinical rotation.
 Rotations are assigned by the Associate/Assistant Deans of Clinical Education.